abdulrahmanabdullah/beautTimer/README.md

 # bloc_timer
-I following this to build timer by using BloC pattern in flutter ♥ ♥
+I following [this](https://felangel.github.io/bloc/#/fluttertimertutorial) toturial to build timer by using BloC pattern in flutter ♥ ♥

 #### What i did ❓
 - separate all in classes 📒